gramanicu/apd_tema2/Readme.md

 At the start (during the parsing of the input and the setup of the intersection), "source lanes" are assigned to the "destination lanes".
 The `freeLanes` (destination) variable stores an array with the id of its assigned `waitingLanes` (source).

-One at a time (using a semaphore with 1 ticket) cars enter their waiting lanes.
+At he beginning, cars enter their waiting lanes.
 Then, they wait for all the other cars (barrier).
+Each car will wait for it's turn to enter the intersection and go from the `waitingLanes` to the `freeLanes`.
+If a waiting car is empty, it is removed.
+After a car exits the intersection, `notifyAll` is called so that another car will pass the intersection.

+### Ex.
+10 - `Railroad`

+One at a time, the cars will enter a queue to wait the "train" to pass (barrier).
+After the train has passed (all cars reached the intersection), we print the message from one of the threads (the car with the id 0).
+Another barrier is used to "prepare" all the cars to exit the intersection, and then, they will leave the "railroad crossing" in the same order they entered.

 © 2020 Grama Nicolae